fcdoc/doc/en/flashduty/alter/past_incidents.md

 ---
-brief: View historical solutions for similar incidents to quickly address new incidents
+brief: View solutions to similar historical incidents to quickly handle new incidents
 ---

-# Understand historical incidents
+# Learn about Historical Incidents

-View historical solutions for similar incidents to quickly address new incidents.
+View solutions to similar historical incidents to quickly handle new incidents.

-When responding to an incident, if we can refer to the solutions of similar historical incidents, it will significantly enhance the efficiency of incident resolution.
-The historical incident feature is designed to provide responders with a list of resolved similar incidents.
-For those unfamiliar with the issue, they can swiftly review the timeline, root causes, and solutions of past incidents, and replicate relevant actions.
-Historical incidents provide the necessary context for problem-solving and prevent panic among responders who are faced with unfamiliar issues.
+When responding to an incident, if we can view the solutions to similar historical incidents, it will greatly accelerate the resolution process.
+The historical incident feature provides responders with a list of similar incidents that have been resolved.
+For responders unfamiliar with the issue, they can quickly review the timeline, root causes, and solutions of historical incidents, and replicate relevant actions.
+Historical incidents provide the necessary context for problem-solving and help prevent panic when responders encounter unfamiliar issues.

 > [!NOTE]
-> This feature is currently in beta and is only available in the professional version and higher subscription plans.
-If you need to enable this feature, please contact us at any time.
+> This feature is currently in beta and is only available in the Professional version and above.
+If you need to enable this feature, please contact us.

-## View similar incidents
+## View Similar Incidents

 ### Console

-1. Locate an incident that requires attention from the incident list or collaboration space
+1. From the incident list or collaboration space, find an incident that needs to be processed;
-2. Click on the incident title to enter the incident details and select the **History Incidents** tab.
+2. Click the incident title, enter the incident details, and select the **Historical Incidents** tab.

 ![](https://fcdoc.github.io/img/zh/flashduty/alter/past_incidents/1.avif)

-The system will display up to 5 similar historical incidents to prevent information overload and save time in identification.
+The system will provide up to 5 similar historical incidents to avoid overwhelming you with too much information.

-### Sorting Principles
+### Sorting Principle

 How do we sort?

-1. The system will only match incidents with a similarity greater than 90%
+1. The system only matches incidents with a similarity greater than 90%;
-2. The system prioritizes incidents with more detailed solutions and root cause analysis
+2. The system prioritizes incidents with more detailed solutions and root causes;
-3. The system prioritizes incidents with higher similarity
+3. The system prioritizes incidents with higher similarity;
-4. The system lists the most recent incidents first.
+4. The system prioritizes more recent incidents.

 > [!NOTE]
-> It is a good practice to document **solutions** and **root causes** upon resolving an incident, which greatly aids subsequent responders.
+> Leaving **solutions** and **root causes** when resolving an incident is a good habit.
+This will greatly enhance the response speed for future incidents.

 ### How to Identify

-The system employs a machine learning model to assess the similarity between incidents, considering those with a similarity greater than 90% as similar.
+The system uses a machine learning model to determine the similarity between incidents.
+When the similarity is greater than 90%, we consider the two incidents to be similar.

-When assessing similarity, we primarily consider the following factors:
+When judging similarity, we primarily consider the following factors:

-1. Incident Title
+1. Title of the Incident
-2. Incident Detailed Description
+2. Detailed Description of the Incident
-3. The services affected by the incident (usually extracted from the service tag)
+3. The service affected by the Incident (generally extracted from the service tag)
-4. Incident includes alert objects (usually extracted from the resource tag)
+4. The alert object in the Incident (generally extracted from the resource tag)

-When searching for historical incidents, the system matches only resolved incidents within the current collaboration space.
+When retrieving historical incidents, the system only matches similar incidents that have been resolved in the current collaboration space.

-## FAQs
+## Frequently Asked Questions

 |+| How far back can I view historical incidents?

-    Currently, you can only view similar incidents within 30 days prior to the current incident.
-Over time, the system may archive historical data, which could make past incidents inaccessible.
+    Currently, you can only view similar incidents within 30 days before the current incident.
+Over time, the system may delete historical data, in which case you may not be able to view historical incidents.

-    Nonetheless, for ongoing incidents, you can access up to 30 days of historical data.
+    Regardless, for the current incident, you can view up to 30 days of historical data.

-|+| Can I mark the current incident as dissimilar to historical incidents?
+|+| Can I mark that the current incident is not similar to historical incidents?

-    No, the system currently lacks a marking feature.
-However, you can communicate with us and provide feedback through alternative channels.
+    No, the system currently does not have a marking function.
+However, you can communicate and provide feedback to us through other channels.

-|+| How can I improve the effectiveness of historical incidents?
+|+| How can I make historical incidents more effective?

-    1. It is advisable to meticulously document the root causes and proposed solutions for significant incidents
+    1. It is recommended that you fill in the root causes and solutions for important incidents;
-    2. It is recommended to enrich incident tags, particularly the service and resource tags
+    2. It is recommended that you enrich the incident tags, especially the service and resource tags;
-    3. It is recommended to enhance the title and description of alerts to accurately convey the incident phenomena.
+    3. It is recommended that you provide more detailed titles and descriptions for alerts to more accurately describe the incident.